-3.2 Relationships between Subjective and Objective Acoustical Parameters
+3.2 - Relationships between Subjective and Objective Acoustical Parameters

-3.2.1 Averaging Method
+3.2.1 - Averaging Method

-The following analyses used averaged data for each church.
-Seven averaging methods were tested using the average of 2, 3, 4 or 6 octave frequency-bands to obtain a single value for each objective room acoustic parameter and for each church.
-These options were named M I to M7 and are indicated in Table 9.
+The following analyses were done with averaged data for each church.
+Seven averaging methods were tested using the average of 2, 3, 4 or 6 octave frequency-bands to obtain a single-number for each objective room acoustic parameter and for each church.
+These options were named M1 to M7 and are explained in Table 9.

-Table 9.
-Seven options of frequency averaging options
+Table 9 - Seven options of frequency averaging options.

-Code Definition M1 Average of all 6 frequency bands (125 to 4000 Hz octave bands) M2 Average of the 2 highest frequency bands (2000 and 4000 Hz octave bands) M3 Average of the 4 lowest frequency bands (125 to 1000 Hz octave bands) M4 Average of the 4 highest frequency bands (500 to 4000 Hz octave bands) M5 Average of 4 medium frequency hands (250 to 2000 Hz octave bands) M6 Average of 3 medium frequency bands (500, 1000 and 2000 Hz octave bands) M7 Average of 2 medium frequency bands (500 and 1000 Hz octave bands)
+CODE DEFINITION M1 Average of all 6 frequency bands (125 to 4000 Hz octave bands) M2 Average of the 2 highest frequency bands (2000 and 4000 Hz octave bands) M3 Average of the 4 lowest frequency bands (125 to 1000 Hz octave bands) M4 Average of the 4 highest frequency bands (500 to 4000 Hz octave bands) M5 Average of 4 medium frequency bands (250 to 2000 Hz octave bands) M6 Average of 3 medium frequency bands (500, 1000 and 2000 Hz octave bands) M7 Average of 2 medium frequency bands (500 and 1000 Hz octave bands)

-Regression analyses were performed with all these seven averaging options to check for their influence in the results6 The differences among them were found to be small.
-Nevertheless the option M7 (500 and 1k Hz) appeared the most suitable for this type of analysis, giving the highest percentage of variance explained for almost all situations.
-This averaging option was then used in the following studies.
+Regression analyses were performed with all these seven averaging options to check for their influence in the results (Morgado 1996).
+The differences among them were found to be small.
+Nevertheless the option M7 (500 and 1k Hz) appeared as the most suitable for this type of analysis, giving the highest percentage of variance explained for almost all situations.
+This averaging option was then used in the following studies below.

-3.2.2 Simple Models
+3.2.2 - Simple Models